-In order to be considered as a presenter, please submit an extended abstract (1000 words approx.), plus a short bio (and expected date of thesis defense in the case of PhD candidates) to the below mentioned contacts.
-We aim to have the first EU-SPRI webinar on the 18th of March.
-Furthermore, researchers who are accepted are asked to send a full paper two weeks prior to the webinar.
-Webinars will run on every third Thursday of the month from 3.30 to 5pm (CET) using Zoom and will accommodate two presentations.
-The expected length of the talk would be around 15-20 minutes to fit the online format, followed by the discussion from a junior and senior colleagues (max.
-15mins.) and Q&As from the audience.
-Total length of the webinar will be 1.30 hours, 45 minutes per participant.
+In order to be considered as a presenter, please submit an extended abstract (1000 words approx.), a short bio (and expected date of thesis defence in the case of PhD candidates) and 2 names of potential discussants (preferably from a Eu-SPRI member organisation) to the below mentioned contacts by the 7th of February.
+Furthermore, researchers who are accepted are asked to send a full paper two weeks before the webinar.
+Webinars will run every third Thursday of the month from 3.30 to 5 pm (CET) using Zoom and will accommodate two presentations.
+The expected length of the talk would be around 15-20 minutes to fit the online format, followed by the discussion from junior and senior colleagues (max.
+15 mins.) and Q&As from the audience.
+The total length of the webinar will be 1.30 hours, 45 minutes per participant.

-We now welcome your self-nomination as speakers in this year’s series.
-We are looking for a diverse pool of young researchers from all EU-SPRI institutions.
+We now welcome your self-nomination as speakers in this Spring’s series.
+We are looking for a diverse pool of young researchers, in particular from all Eu-SPRI organisations.
 We believe our PhD Students and postdocs are working at the forefront of their fields of research, resulting in an updated understanding of topical themes.
-Our interest is in the relevance of the work, how advance the research is and topics they can showcase.
+Our interest is in the relevance of their work, how to advance their research and topics they can showcase.

 The Webinars Organising Committee